 Exercise is followed by a Hot Topics.
 This entails reading appropriate newspaper articles to the group and encouraging group discussion on those topics.
 After Hot Topics all members are separated into small groups based on their cognitive level, called Motivate the Minds.
 A volunteer or staff member will facilitate a group of 3-4 members.
 Motivate the Minds consist of but not limited too, Jenga, card games, group discussions, scrabble, trivia questions, board games, and puzzles.

 Lunch is served at twelve thirty.
 Delicious and nutritious hot lunches are provided through the services of Daleview Nursing Home.

-At 1 pm our scheduled event takes place this may be entertainment (sing-a-longs, reminiscing, musicians, lecturers or other outside entertainment), arts therapy, pet therapy (a supervised visit to the center by a furry friend), inter generational activities (visits by FUMC nursery school, or local elementary schools), or playing a game as a group (bean bag toss, bowling, pizza game, etc), or celebrating a birthday.
-All scheduled events are listed on our monthly calendar.
+At 1:30 pm our scheduled event takes place this may be entertainment (sing-a-longs, reminiscing, musicians, lecturers or other outside entertainment), arts therapy, pet therapy (a supervised visit to the center by a furry friend), inter generational activities, visits by a local elementary schools, or playing a game as a group (bean bag toss, bowling, pizza game, etc), or celebrating a birthday.
+All scheduled events are listed on our bi-weekly calendar.

 After our entertainment, craft projects, pet therapy, etc are over a snack is served.
 To finish out a day at FADC, a light activity will be conducted.
 Activities could be trivia, word games, name that tune, or ball toss.
 During this time, clients may need assistance with clothing and preparing to go home.